Table of Contents[Hide][Show]

 How do you keep your home safe when you’re on vacation?
-These tips, from how to fool potential burglars into thinking someone is home to how to know whether the power failed while you were busy sipping Margaritas, will help increase the chance you return to a home that is in the same shape it was when you left.
+This is the checklist of tips and hacks I use when I’m gone for more than a day or two.
+They’re designed to fool potential burglars into thinking someone is home, let you know whether the power failed while you were busy sipping Margaritas, and increase the chance you return to a home that is in the same shape it was when you left.

 Up to One Month Before Your Vacation